Tarring and feathering: 18th-century North America

 Such acts associated the punishment with the Patriot side of the American Revolution.
 An exception occurred in March 1775, when a number of soldiers from the 47th Regiment of Foot tarred and feathered Thomas Ditson, a colonist from Billerica, Massachusetts, who attempted to illegally purchase a musket from one of the regiment's soldiers.
 Ditson was tarred and feathered before having a placard reading "American Liberty: A Speciment of Democracy" hung around his neck whilst regimental musicians played "Yankee Doodle".

 During the Whiskey Rebellion, local farmers inflicted the punishment on federal tax agents.
 Beginning on September 11, 1791, western Pennsylvania farmers rebelled against the federal government's taxation on western Pennsylvania whiskey distillers.
 Their first victim was reportedly a recently appointed tax collector named Robert Johnson.
 He was tarred and feathered by a disguised gang in Washington County.
 Other officials who attempted to serve court warrants on Johnson's attackers were whipped, tarred, and feathered.
 Because of these and other violent attacks, the tax went uncollected in 1791 and early 1792.
 The attackers modeled their actions on the protests of the American Revolution.

-There is no known case of a person dying from being tarred and feathered during this period.

 19th century

-Joseph Smith, founder of the Latter Day Saint movement, was dragged from his home during the night of March 24, 1832, by a group of men who stripped and beat him before tarring and feathering him.
-His wife and infant child were knocked from their bed by the attackers and were forced from the home and threatened.
-(The infant died several days later from exposure.)
-Smith was left for dead, but limped back to the home of friends.
-They spent much of the night scraping the tar from his body, leaving his skin raw and bloody.
-The following day, Smith spoke at a church devotional meeting and was reported to have been covered with raw wounds and still weak from the attack.

-In 1851, Thomas Paul Smith, a 24-year-old African-American from Boston outspoken in his opposition to school desegregation, was tarred and feathered by a group of African-American Bostonians opposed to segregation.
+In 1851, Thomas Paul Smith, a 24-year-old African-American from Boston, outspoken in his opposition to school desegregation, was tarred and feathered by a group of African-American Bostonians opposed to segregation.

-Also in 1851, a Know-Nothing mob in Ellsworth, Maine, tarred and feathered Swiss-born Jesuit priest Father John Bapst in the midst of a local controversy over religious education in grammar schools.
+Also in 1851, a Know-Nothing mob in Ellsworth, Maine, tarred and feathered Swiss-born Jesuit priest, Father John Bapst, in the midst of a local controversy over religious education in grammar schools.
 Bapst fled Ellsworth to settle in nearby Bangor, Maine, where there was a large Irish-Catholic community, and a local high school there is named for him.

+In 1872, schoolteacher Charles G. Kelsey was tarred and feathered for pursuing a young woman from a wealthy family.
+He was murdered shortly after in mysterious circumstances.
+His assailants were acquitted of riot and assault and never brought to trial for murder.